 The Eberst Law Firm will fight to make sure the responsible driver faces that accountability.
 Our attorneys have the skill and experience it takes to help you obtain fair compensation.
-If you would like to schedule a free consultation, please use our online contact form or give us a call at 1-888-CALL-JON.
+If you would like to schedule a free consultation, please use our online contact form or give us a call at (772) 225-4900.

 What At-Fault Drivers Lie About